rveciana/d3-raster-tools-docs/_posts/2016-11-29-shaded-relief.md

   * Since the borders don't have both side pixels, a check has to be done and apply the correct case
   * The central difference, in this case, is a simple average of the left and right differences
   * The gradient is calculated in the *x* and *y* directions
-* The slope is simply thearctan of the module of the gradient in both directions
+* The slope is simply the *arctan* of the module of the gradient in both directions
 * The aspect is the direction of the slope.
 It's important to note which component and sign goes first.
 * Once the slope and aspect are calculated, the shaded relief data is directly calculated